emsesc/bunnimage/blog/page2.md

 3. Fill in the form to create the Event Subscription:

 ![Filling in Name, Topic types, Subscription, resource group, and resource](https://user-images.githubusercontent.com/69332964/99469463-c10cf700-2910-11eb-929e-e7feff85f203.png)
-* If it asks you for a name, feel free to put anything you want - I named it "[INSERT NAME HERE]"
+* If it asks you for a name, feel free to put anything you want - I named it "fileUploaded"
 * Under Topic Types, select "Storage Accounts"
 * The "Resource Group" is the Resource Group that holds your storage account
 * The "Resource" is your storage account name

-**Note**: If your storage account doesn't appear, you forgot to follow the "upgrade to v2 storage" step
+**Note**: If your storage account doesn't appear, you forgot to follow the ["upgrade to v2 storage"](INSERT LINK) step

 ![Filling in Event Types](https://user-images.githubusercontent.com/69332964/99469567-05989280-2911-11eb-9cf2-827a604f638e.png)